Danysoftdev/ImplementacionPylintBlack/README.md

     pip install -r requirements.txt
     ```

+3. Create and complete the .env file:
+    ```bash
+    cp .env.example .env
+    ```

+    Then edit the .env file to provide the appropriate values, such as database credentials.

 ## Starting the Database with Docker

 To start the database using Docker, follow these steps:

-1. Make sure you are in the root directory of the project, then run the following command:
+1. Before running the containers, make sure to build them using the following command from the project root:

     ```bash
+    docker-compose build
+    ```

+2. Run the following command:
+    ```bash
     docker-compose up -d
     ```

 This command will start the containers defined in the `docker-compose.yml` file, including the database configured for your project.
 The `-d` option runs the containers in the background.

-2. To verify that the containers are running, use:
+3. To verify that the containers are running, use:
     ```bash
     docker ps
     ```

 ## Running the Application

-1. Start the FastAPI application by running:
-    ```bash
-    uvicorn main:app --reload
-    ```

-This will start the FastAPI development server.
-By default, the application will be available at `http://127.0.0.1:8000`.

-2. Access the interactive API documentation at:
+1. Access the interactive API documentation at:
     - Swagger UI: [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)
     - Redoc: [http://127.0.0.1:8000/redoc](http://127.0.0.1:8000/redoc)